tschnz/Live-Video-Magnification/README.md

 # Live Motion Magnification

+This was my Bachelor thesis back in 2015.
+It's more of a zombie project I keep reviving from time to time with new build systems.
+If I get bored I might overhaul it...or at least make it crash less.

 An OpenCV/Qt based realtime application for Eulerian Video Magnification.
 Works with multiple videos and cameras at the same time and let's you export the magnified videos.

 ## Examples